 - Frequently used to describe Chise and her situation in Sai Kano.

-- In Persona 4, Yukiko's buried resentment of Chie for not being able to save her from being trapped in her role at her family's inn is highlighted by Chie's careless comment that Yukiko will inherit the Amagi Inn and "it can't be helped."
+- In Persona 4: The Animation, Yukiko's buried resentment of Chie for not being able to save her from being trapped in her role at her family's inn is highlighted by Chie's careless comment that Yukiko will inherit the Amagi Inn and "it can't be helped."
 This prompts Shadow Yukiko to reject Chie as her "prince."

 - Used by Homura at the end of Puella Magi Madoka Magica, referring to the need to continue fighting monsters for the foreseeable future.
 But she says this after Madoka decided that tricking young girls into becoming demonic beings was unacceptable, and manipulated the system to make it more reasonable.
 And that was only possible because Homura couldn't accept Madoka's death/bewitching and worked obsessively to undo it.
 So it is, in a sense, a subversion.

 - Shogun by James Clavell uses this phrase as a subtheme, although there it is mispelled as "Shigata ga nai".
 Shikata ga nai.